 Camtasia for Mac: I currently use this software (from TechSmith) for all of my screencasting and video editing needs.
 I’m totally sold on this program and on its maker, TechSmith.
 It’s super easy to use, let’s me quickly make professional looking videos and tutorials, and is supported by excellent free online tutorials and by outstanding people at TechSmith.
 I attended their free “unconference”, Screencast Camp, in August 2013.
 It was a blast!

 Vimeo and YouTube: I use YouTube for embedding and serving up videos that I want to also be “found” on the Internet.
 When I’m less concerned about maximum exposure, but want great quality, I use Vimeo as my video host.
-I started a couple of years ago with a free Vimeo account, but currently have a Vimeo Pro account.
+I started a few years ago with a free Vimeo account, but currently have a Vimeo Pro account.
 As my video hosting needs grow, I may move to Wistia.
 Even if you don’t need their services right now, Wistia regularly produces wonderful free tutorials on using video.

 Wacom Bamboo Pen and Tablet – I’m a big fan of using a whiteboard or blackboard effect when doing video tutorials.
 This is the pen and tablet combination (older model) I use to make drawings on the screen.
 In effect, it’s a replacement for the mouse.